jinnabaalu/jinnabalu.github.io/_posts/2019-08-29-Elasticsearch-Single-Node-using-Docker-Compose.md

 }
 ```

-Try GET call again and see the updated value.
+Try the GET call again to see the updated value.

 ##### Delete Document